vernzimm/rvpacker/README.md

 rvpacker
 ======================

-A tool to unpack & pack rvdata2 files into text so they can be version controlled & collaborated on
+A tool to unpack & pack RPGMaker data files into text so they can be version controlled & collaborated on

 rvpacker consists of 3 parts: